-Mindfulness has the added benefits of making it easier to focus and concentrate on the task at hand as well as improving self-awareness and emotional-intelligence and therefore communication and relationships with fellow workers.
+Mindfulness can make it easier to focus and concentrate on the task at hand as well as improve self-awareness and emotional intelligence and therefore communication and relationships with fellow workers.

-Mindfulness Works is a leading provider of mindfulness training and education in both Australia and New Zealand, with a special focus on:
+Mindfulness Works is the largest provider of mindfulness training and education in both Australia and New Zealand, with a special focus on:

 - Jargon-free, practical and non-religious courses

 - Courses and training for absolute beginners, who have never done mindfulness, meditation or even anything like it before

 - Using modern language and down-to-earth situations to illustrate how mindfulness works

 - Experiential learning – so people actually experience mindfulness, not just ‘learn’ about it

 - A diverse range of experienced, mindfulness trainers with a wide range of backgrounds so people can relate to them

 - Competitively-priced courses, making mindfulness as accessible as possible for both the general public and workplaces

 - Supplementing our courses with the latest technology, such as the Wildflowers Mindfulness app.